-3.1.5.4.2.1 Focal Plane-Band Placement Calibration Algorithm Description
+Focal Plane - Band Placement Calibration Algorithm Description

-The objective of this algorithm is to estimate updates to the focal plane locations of the eight ETM+ band centers to improve band-to-band registration as specified in Reference 3.
+The objective of this algorithm is to estimate updates to the focal plane locations of the eight ETM+ band centers to improve band to band registration as specified in Reference 3.

-Input to this algorithm includes the band-to-band comparison point correlation results from the band-to-band characterization algorithm, with outliers detected and removed as described in 3.1.5.5.1.
-They are used in conjunction with the resampling grid file (used to produce the Level 1Gs test image) as input to the band-to-band calibration process.
+Input to this algorithm includes the band to band comparison point correlation results from the band to band characterization algorithm, with outliers detected and removed as described in section 3.1.5.5.1.
+These are used in conjunction with the resampling grid file (used to produce the level 1Gs test image) as input to the band to band calibration process.